jellicoe/evernode_interactive/README.md

               restart        Reboots the specified Evernode nodes.
-              status_echo    Retrieves status information from the specified Evernode nodes. status_reboot  Retrieves status information and initiates a reboot if 'inactive'. status         Retrieves status information using Evernode's internal status command. config         Pushes configuration to /usr/bin/evernode config
+              status_echo    Retrieves status information from the specified Evernode nodes. status_reboot  Retrieves status information and initiates a reboot if 'inactive'. status         Retrieves full status information using Evernode's internal status command. config         Pushes configuration to /usr/bin/evernode config
-              push           Uploads the status check script to each node. ssh_key        Uploads your public ssh key to each node to perform ssh commands in this script.
+              push           Uploads the status check script to each node.
+                             (Run this for status_echo and status_reboot commands to work) ssh_key        Uploads your public ssh key to each node to perform ssh commands in this script.

        pattern